zombieFox/nightTab/README.md

   - ctrl+alt+a to add a new bookmark
   - ctrl+alt+m to open menu
   - ctrl+alt+e to toggle edit state
+  - ctrl+alt+r random theme if option is turned on in menu > layout > random Accent colour
 - Responsive design
 - Customise Accent colour!
 - Can be installed on Chrome as an extension